 You can print as many sheets of the Assess Your Mess Checklist to accommodate all spaces you want to clean and organize.

-5. Cleaning vs decluttering vs organizing
+5. Cleaning vs. decluttering vs. organizing

 And just like that, by cleaning, decluttering, and organizing each of the spaces written our list, our messy home will turn into a clean, organized, and welcoming space for the entire family.

-I know it can seem overwhelming but remember to stick to your cleaning schedule.
+It can seem overwhelming but remember to stick to your cleaning schedule.

 6. Dedicated space for cleaning supplies